servalproject/serval-dna/doc/Servald-REST-API.md

 #### GET

-A **GET** request consists of an initial "GET" line, followed by zero or more header lines, followed by a blank line.
+A **GET** request consists of an initial "GET" line containing the *path* and *HTTP version*, followed by zero or more header lines, followed by a blank line.
 As usual for HTTP, all lines are terminated by an ASCII CR-LF sequence.

 For example: